Understanding vehicle repossession laws by state

 Repossession is a vital part of automotive lending, allowing lenders to mitigate risks when extending credit, and ultimately expanding access to credit and to transportation for countless borrowers.

-But at the same time, repossession laws can be a web of state and local regulations, meaning a creditor needs to proactively seek out information from multiple jurisdictions in order to stay compliant.
+But at the same time, vehicle repossession laws can be a web of state and local regulations.
+Each state has different requirements for when repossession can begin, what notices must be sent, and how the process must be handled.
+Understanding car repossession laws by state means a creditor needs to proactively seek out information from multiple jurisdictions to stay compliant.

-Generally, a lender can begin the repossession process as soon as the account becomes delinquent.
+Generally, a lender can begin the vehicle repossession process as soon as the account becomes delinquent.
 In some states, that means the borrower has missed just one payment, but others set higher thresholds, such as a certain amount or number of days past due before a lender can repossess the vehicle.
+Understanding how long the repossession process takes depends heavily on your state's specific requirements and the borrower's response.

 The lender's original loan or lease contract typically includes all the legal protections they need to repossess it, so they don't need an additional court order.
 However, the lender needs to make sure they don't "breach the peace" by making a scene or threatening force.